 Local Marketing Advice for Small Business Owners

-Posted by Angela R. in Business Continuity on March 13, 2017
+Posted by Tim Smith in Business Continuity on March 13, 2017

 Geo-specific marketing is becoming increasingly important for small business owners.
 This is a strategy where you focus your efforts on the area that your business serves to get better sales results.
 By narrowing the target you are actually broadening your chances of becoming visible to consumers who will actually use your services or buy your products.